Menu

 Schneider Weisse Aventinus

-Style: Weizen Bock
+Style: Weizen doppelbock

 Alcohol Content (Alcohol by Volume): 8.2 percent ABV

 Description: Schneider Weisse Aventinus is a brew that beer snobs rave about, so you know it must be worth a try.
-While perhaps a little strong for the beer beginner, it is something that will blow away even the least sophisticated palette.
+While perhaps a little strong for the beer beginner, it is something that will blow away even the most sophisticated palette.
 It pours a dark, almost red hue with a rich head.
 The scent is all dark fruit and roasted aromas while the taste has a little bit of boozy warmth, plus some fruit and caramel.
 The mouthfeel is full and slightly oily.

 Brewer: Schneider Weisse G. Schneider & Sohn GmbH